On an analogue of BRK-type sets in finite fields: Preliminaries

 for some $f_2(x)$ with $f_2(x) \prec x^{\beta + \gamma}$.
 By the definition of $f(x) \prec g(x)$, $x^\alpha \prec x^\beta$; Lemma \ref{mon-sum} then implies that $x^{\alpha + \gamma} \prec x^{\beta + \gamma}$, and the result follows. \end{proof}

 Monomial dominance with respect to $\prec$ is also often preserved with respect to taking Hasse derivatives, in the case where each input term is itself some polynomial in $x$.
-We state and prove such a result for monomials below.
+We state and prove such a result for monomials below, and we use the notation defined in Section \ref{notation}.

-\begin{corollary} Let $\{\alpha^i\}_{i=1}^n \subset \Z_{\geq 0}^d$ and $\beta^1, \beta^2 \in \Z_{\geq 0}^n$, and suppose that $(x^{\alpha^1}, \dots, x^{\alpha^n})^{\beta^1} \prec (x^{\alpha^1}, \dots, x^{\alpha^n})^{\beta^2}$.
+\begin{corollary} Let $\{\alpha^i\}_{i=1}^n \subset \Z_{\geq 0}^{n}$ and $\beta^1, \beta^2 \in \Z_{\geq 0}^n$, and suppose that $E_{\beta^1}(x^{\alpha^1}, \dots, x^{\alpha^{n}}) \prec E_{\beta^2}(x^{\alpha^1}, \dots, x^{\alpha^{n}})$.
 Suppose additionally that $\gamma \in \Z_{\geq 0}^n$ is such that $\beta^1 - \gamma, \beta^2 - \gamma \in \Z_{\geq 0}^n$.
 Then

 \end{corollary}

 \begin{proof} This is a consequence of the fact that

 for any $\beta \in \Z_{\geq 0}^n$ and any $\gamma \in \Z_{\geq 0}^n$ with $\beta - \gamma \in \Z_{\geq 0}^n$, and we prove the contrapositive.